pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling.md

 ### Upload the firmware
 You are now ready to upload the firmware to the multiprotocol module.
 There are two methods for uploading the firmware:
 * **Flash from TX** - uses the bootloader mode of radios running ersky9x or OpenTX to upload the firmware.
-The radio needs to run the latest bootloader with the Multi Flash app.
+The radio needs to run the latest bootloader with the Flash Multi app.
 * **Upload using Arduino IDE** uses the Arduino IDE and the USBasp programmer to upload the firmware

 #### Flash from TX
 1. In the Arduino IDE click **Sketch -> Export compiled Binary**, or press **Ctrl+Alt+S**
 1. Locate the file named **multi-avr-x.x.x.x.hex** in the **Multiprotocol source folder** (x.x.x.x is the multi version)
 1. Follow the instructions [here](/docs/Flash_from_Tx.md) to upload the firmware using your radio

-You can disconnect the programmer now as it is not needed any more.
+1. Once the previous step is completed your module is ready to be used

 #### Upload using Arduino IDE
 **Note:** If you have burned the 'Upload from TX' bootloader and you then upload firmware to your module using **Upload Using Programmer**, you will erase the bootloader.
 That's just the way the Arduino IDE works - avrdude will erase the entire flash memory prior to writing the new code, *including the bootloader*, and the upload will not put it back.
 If this happens you can [burn it again](#burn-bootloader-and-set-fuses).